FastTrackStudios/inferno/README.md

    * `cd statime && cargo build`
    * adjust network interface in `inferno-ptpv1.toml`
    * `sudo target/debug/statime -c inferno-ptpv1.toml`
-   * Disable global system time synchronization while Inferno is in use! (`systemctl stop chronyd.service`)
+   * Disable global system time synchronization while Inferno is in use (`systemctl stop chronyd.service`)
+     * Experimental clock guard has been added to our fork of Inferno, so if you're brave, you can skip it.
 5. Clone this repo with `--recursive` option (some dependencies are in submodules)
 6. `cd` to the desired program/library directory
    * simple command line audio recorder: [`Inferno2pipe`](inferno2pipe/README.md)